-Limit (pCi/L)
+Parameter Limit (pCi/L)

-.
+Gross Alpha .
 15

-5
+Radium 226 plus 228 5

-Include in Gross Alpha
+Thorium Include in Gross Alpha

-Include in Gross Alpha
+Uranium Include in Gross Alpha

+Gross Beta 50

 ASD reserves the right to require additional parameters or sampling frequencies as necessary based upon our review of analytical results submitted.
 Gross beta radioactivity over 50 pCi/L will require the radioisotopes to be identified and a determination made as to whether they are subject to 10 CFR Part 20 or are exempt as "background radiation".
 The discharge of this wastewater must result in the facility's compliance with the limits for releases to sewers in 10 CFR Part 20, Appendix B, Table 3.